The Best Cheap Eats in Melbourne for a Frugal Food Fix

 Soi 38

-One of Melbourne’s not-so-well-kept-secrets, Soi 38 seems to be on everyone’s must try list at the moment, and for very good reason.
-Previously a pop-up, and now here to stay, the Bangkok street food style eatery is situated in an above ground concrete car park, just off Bourke Street.
-Open for both lunch and dinner sittings, expect to dig into steaming hot bowls of noodle soups with Thai flavours that pack a punch, fresh salads and grilled meats.
-With a friendly price tag to compliment the delicious eats and unique location, visit only once and you’ll absolutely understand the hype.
+Previously a pop-up and now here to stay, Bangkok street food style eatery Soi 38 is situated in an above-ground concrete car park, just off Bourke Street.
+Open for both lunch and dinner, expect to dig into steaming hot bowls of noodle soups with Thai flavours that pack a punch, fresh salads and grilled meats.
+With a friendly price tag to compliment the delicious eats and unique location, dig in and you’ll understand the hype.

 38 Mcilwraith Place, Melbourne